juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 </ol>

-<h2 id="why-css-grid">Why we went with CSS Grid Layout </h2>
+<h2 id="why-css-grid">What the hell is CSS Grid and why we went with it </h2>

+(For all you know-it-alls, feel free <a href="#team-buy-in" class="smooth-scroll">to skip the baseline knowledge stuff</a>.)

+CSS Grid Layout is NOT a new framework.
+It is not a shiny new browser feature that appeared out of no where.
+CSS Grid is a spec which standardizes the approach to layouts on the web — a spec that has been seven years in the making.
+It's a HUGE reason for designers, developers, and everyone in between to celebrate.

+Ironically enough, [CSS Grid was originally proposed by Microsoft](https://blogs.msdn.microsoft.com/ie/2011/04/14/ie10-platform-preview-and-css-features-for-adaptive-layouts/) back in April of 2011.
+(MS peeps, you guys are doing an awesome job now btw, but some of us old school folk may or may not still be holding a grudge...)

+The unprefixed version of the spec was first made available in Firefox, Chrome, and Safari in March of 2017.
+On October 16 2017, Microsoft finally released Edge 16 with full support — making this the day which CSS Grid Layout was officially adopted by all major browsers (I warned you of the irony).

-Deciding on CSS Grid was pretty simple: we wanted to build a future proof site with solid a front-end design foundation.
-We didn’t want to rely on grid systems based on floats and flexbox.
-Although they helped pave the way for modern web design layouts, CSS Grid is able to accomplish much more with only a fraction of the code.
+Deciding on CSS Grid was pretty simple: we wanted to build a future proof site with a lean front-end design foundation.
+Leveraging browser native functionality where possible in order to keep performance & efficiency at the forefront.

-I won't bore you with any additional details here, you know why CSS Grid is great.
-The difficult part of this ordeal is getting everyone on the same page.
+I won't bore you with any additional details here, plenty has been written on the web explaining the [benefits of CSS Grid over existing solutions](https://hackernoon.com/how-css-grid-beats-bootstrap-85d5881cf163).

 <h2 id="team-buy-in">Getting buy-in from the team</h2>

-Let’s face it, you know that CSS Grid is awesome and efficient, but not everyone gives a crap about CSS and understands it like you do.
-This is especially true when you’re dealing with a team of software & front-end engineers who think of CSS as being synonymous with Bootstrap.
+Let’s face it, you know that CSS Grid is awesome and efficient in both maintenance and performance levels, but not everyone gives a crap about CSS and understands it like you do.
+This is especially true when you’re dealing with a team of software & front-end engineers who think of CSS as being synonymous with Bootstrap (but super talented none-the-less).

 <!-- Technically, I wasn’t a developer on this project.
 Instead, I was spearheading the design side.
 On paper, my say was limited to the UI/UX design decisions.  -->

-I thoroughly explained the benefits of CSS Grid but it was a bit difficult to get buy-in from the team knowing that the spec had only been available in major browsers for a handful of months and we had already chosen Bootstrap as our foundational framework.
+Initially, it was a bit difficult to get buy-in from the team knowing that the spec had only been available in major browsers for a handful of months and we had already chosen Bootstrap as our foundational framework.

 <!-- Like any competent development team, if it’s not practical, they didn’t want to hear about it.
 This was especially true with the 3 month deadline we were given.
 No time to experiment.  -->